Updated August 31, 2021

 - And in most cases, has not remarried.

+Remember, your grandmother probably doesn’t know if she qualifies.
 The VA doesn’t notify surviving spouses that they are eligible.
 In fact, they don’t notify veterans that they may be eligible for the Aid and Attendance Pension, so often these benefits go unclaimed.
 The application process can also be overwhelming for someone who needs assistance with daily living.

 For more information and to learn about veterans aid and attendance, contact Veteran’s Home Care at (888) 314-6075.